Sins-Repo/ClassActivationMap/README.md

 <br/>

 # Key Takeaway
-* If you plan to use your own pre-trained model / pre-trained weights for this example.
-It just doesn't work
+* If you plan to use your own pre-trained model / pre-trained weights, says 300+ classes, with this example.
+It doesn't work
-* It works with ImageNet weights only and expects 1000 target classes (which I've placed a short comment in the code)
+* (samples, 1000) is expected in this example, which I've placed a short comment in the code.
+1000 refers to the number of classes (ImageNet)
-* For more information, kindly check out the documentation for `decode_predictions`
+* For more information, kinly refer to the documentation for `decode_predictions`

 <br/>
 <br/>